Jersey City, New Jersey: Journal Square

-Journal Square is a mixed-use district.
-It takes its name from The Jersey Journal, the newspaper whose headquarters were located there from 1911 to 2013.
-The square was created in 1923 when the city condemned and demolished the offices of the Jersey Journal, creating a broad intersection with Hudson Boulevard which itself had been widened in 1908.
-McGinley Square is located in close proximity to Journal Square, and has been described as an extension of it.
+Journal Square is a mixed-use central business district.
+The square was created in 1923, creating a broad intersection with Hudson Boulevard which itself had been widened in 1908.
+Other major squares in the neighborhood are Bergen Square, India Square and Five Corners.
+McGinley Square is located in close proximity to Journal Square, and is considered an extension of it.
+The Journal Square Transportation Center is a major multi-modal transportation hub with a NJ Transit bus terminal and PATH station.
+It also houses the PATH Operations Center and a multilevel retail plaza.
+Hudson County Community College is located throughout the neighborhood.
+Journal Square is currently undergoing a massive wave of economic growth and development not seen since the neighborhood was first established with more than 4,400 residential units under construction.

 Greenville

 Greenville is on the south end of Jersey City.
 In the 2010s, the neighborhood underwent a revitalization.
 Considered an affordable neighborhood in the New York City area, a number of Ultra-Orthodox Jews and young families purchased homes and built a substantial community there, attracted by housing that costs less than half of comparable homes in New York City.
 In a December 2019 shooting incident, three bystanders were killed in a kosher market in Greenville.
 The two assailants, who had earlier killed a police detective, were also shot and killed.